 The goal of Nurture is to generate more revenue for dealerships by automatically identifying and strategically engaging with customers in your CRM.
 To better understand Nurture performance and success, below are some helpful definitions:

-Engaged: Engaged opportunities are known customers pulled from your dealership CRM with whom Nurture has initiated communication.
+Engaged: Engaged opportunities are known shoppers pulled from your dealership CRM with whom Nurture has initiated communication, this means we've sent them emails.

-Active: Active shoppers are known customers pulled from your dealership CRM who have engaged with Nurture in a meaningful way such as opening or clicking on an email or visiting your website after receiving a Nurture email.
+Active Shoppers: Active shoppers are known shoppers pulled from your dealership CRM who have engaged with Nurture (received an email) and interacted with Nurture in a meaningful way.
+This includes opening or clicking on an email or visiting your website within 90 days of receiving a Nurture email.

-Sold: Sold refers to closed sales which took place during the selected date range and are attributed to Nurture engagement.
+Sold: Sold refers to leads marked as SOLD during the selected date range and are attributed to Nurture engagement (received a Nurture email within 90 days of the Sale).
 Important to note: engagement, activation, and conversion to Lead may have occurred earlier even though the sale was finalized during the selected date range.

 The Overview page has 4 sections including: